mspnp/aks-fabrikam-dronedelivery/10-validation.md

         "weight": 10
       },
       "pickupLocation": "my pickup",
-      "pickupTime": "2019-05-08T20:00:00.000Z"
+      "pickupTime": "2020-12-08T20:00:00.000Z"
     }'
    ```

-1. Wait for a minute or just bit more, and then navigate to your Application Insights Azure service instance in the `rg-enterprise-networking-spokes` resource group.
+1. Wait for a couple minutes for log entries to propagate, and then navigate to your Application Insights Azure service instance in the `rg-enterprise-networking-spokes` resource group.
 Then select `Application Map` under

    A similar dependency map like the one below should be displayed